meesterdude/gem_me_not/README.md

 -----
 1. You can also persist the change by updating the bundle config settings (typically stored in ~/.bundle) or at the prompt:
 `bundle config gemfile Gemfile.local`
 2. Enviroment variables take precedence over bundler config; They are also local to the terminal session, so if you set it to use local it will revert back to using the configred one in another session.
+This also means you can have two terminal windows open; one with the server using one set of gems, and one with it using another.
 3. Alias the setting of the instance variables so you can say something like `localgems` or `appgems`
 4. Alias bundle to always run bundle for the local as well, so both are always up to date. in your ~/.bash_profile:
 `alias bundle="bundle install && bundle install --gemfile Gemfile.local"`